Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Against the 49ers, Conley put up 13 receiving yards in single career matchup, 14.5 fewer than his over/under for Sunday's game.
+- Against the 49ers, Conley racked up 13 receiving yards in single career matchup, 14.5 fewer than his over/under for Sunday's game.

-- Conley caught a touchdown pass in that game against the 49ers.
+- Conley caught a touchdown pass in that contest against the 49ers.

 - Note: Conley's stats vs. 49ers date back to 2016.

-- The 49ers are giving up 231.5 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The 49ers have the NFL's 10th-ranked pass defense this season, surrendering 231.5 yards per game through the air.

-- With 21 passing TDs conceded this season, the 49ers defense is ranked ninth in the NFL.
+- At 1.4 passing TDs allowed per game, the 49ers defense is ranked ninth in the league.

 Recent Performances

-- In last week's matchup with the Chargers, Conley hauled in three passes for 60 yards (20 yards per reception) and scored one touchdown while being targeted three times.
+- In last week's outing against the Chargers, Conley was targeted three times, picking up 60 yards on three receptions (averaging 20 yards per grab) while scoring one touchdown.

-- During his last three games, Conley's nine targets have resulted in seven receptions for 92 yards (30.7 ypg) and one touchdown.
+- Conley's stat line over his last three games includes seven grabs for 92 yards and one touchdown.
+He averaged 30.7 yards per game, and was targeted nine times.

 Conley's Houston Teammates